 Thalia: Yes, a feast, a festival, a party.
 Not just any party, a party so awesome that Dionysus will wish it was his idea.
 Loud, crazy music; tons of wine; a huge bonfire; and, of course, the most uninhibited dancing imaginable.
 Oh, and do it tonight.

-- Yet Another Cronia Carol: As a related one-shot.
+- Yet Another Christmas Carol: The series as a Greek version of this as a related one-shot.

 - You Need to Get Laid: One idiotic nymph made the lethal mistake of saying this to Artemis of all people.